-The liver is located in the right upper portion of the abdominal cavity just beneath the right side of the rib cage.
+The liver is located in the right upper portion of the abdominal cavity just beneath the rib cage.
 The liver has many functions that are vital to life.
 Briefly, some of the important functions of the human liver are:

 - Detoxification of blood

 - Production of important clotting factors, albumin, and many other important proteins

 - Metabolizing (processing) medications and nutrients